SAP-samples/btp-genai-starter-kit/scripts/step03_explore_examples/example01/README.md

 # Example: RAG on SAP BTP
-Ths example shows how to create a simple RAG application that uses provisioned SAP BTP Services.
+This example shows how to create a simple RAG application that uses provisioned SAP BTP services.

 ## 1. Data Ingestion
 We begin with data ingestion.
 This example uses LangChain to load sample documents that will be used for grounding the LLM responses.
 Document chunks and embedding vectors are then stored in SAP HANA Cloud Vector Engine using the Langchain Vector store adapter.